Last updated on November 13th, 2020 at 04:02 pm

 There are other smaller weekend celebrations, too, but the busiest weekends and biggest draws are these eight, according to city officials:

 - December.
 The annual Christmas lights festival.
 As if Mount Dora isn’t pretty enough, the city gets decorated with two million lights.
 They flip the switch the Saturday after Thanksgiving and there are a series of holiday events on the next weekend: the Christmas Walk, a holiday street party, a holiday parade during the day and lighted boat parade at night.
-You also can tour six of Mount Dora’s most gracious homes, decorated for the holidays.
-(Tickets are $15 at Mount Dora Center for the Arts, 138 E. Fifth Ave, Mount Dora.)
+Details on the Christmas lights festival are here.

 - Feb.
-1-2.
-2020.
+6-7, 2021.
 The 43rd Annual Arts Festival spreads out throughout the downtown, attracting 285 artists and thousands of visitors.
+As of late November, this festival is still scheduled.

 - There are actually many more smaller festivals.
 Get the complete updates list here.